 If you sustained any permanently disabling or otherwise catastrophic injuries from your accident, the pain and suffering compensation you obtain from a successful personal injury suit could potentially outweigh the total of the compensation you secure for your economic damages.
 Your Detroit car accident lawyer can be invaluable when it comes to maximizing your case award as much as state law permits.

 It is possible for a low-value personal injury suit to be resolved in small claims court; otherwise, the plaintiff must file it in the district court if they are seeking less than $25,000 in compensation.
-If your case is valued at more than $25,000, you will likely need to file it in the circuit court.
-Your attorney can explain what to expect when it comes to filing your case and the next steps you will need to take afterward.
+If your case is valued at more than $25,000, you might need to file it in the circuit court.
+Your attorney can explain what to expect when it comes to filing your case and the next steps you need to take afterward.

 It is also possible to settle a personal injury case outside of court.
 As long as the defendant accepts liability for the damages cited in the claim and both parties are willing to negotiate and compromise, they can potentially resolve the claim outside of court through a private settlement negotiation process.
 A Detroit car accident lawyer can still be an essential resource even if you think you can resolve your claim in this manner.